Home /

 may not have been caught in the process of assembling these databases.

-The structure of the electronic databases also differed from institution
+However, the basic structure of the electronic databases also differed from institution

-to institution.
+searchable catalog.
 We made some effort to standardize structure in order

 to enhance comparability, but users of the data are cautioned that the